-This Silver Medal is awarded to the student with the highest academic standing entering his or her final year in a four-year chemistry degree program.
+This Silver Medal is normally awarded to the student with the highest academic standing entering his or her final year in a four-year chemistry degree program.
+Honors standing plus a minimum GPA of 3.50 in chemistry is required.

-11. CRC PRESS FIRST YEAR CHEMISTRY ACHIEVEMENT AWARD
+11. CHEMICAL RUBBER COMPANY PRESS FIRST YEAR CHEMISTRY ACHIEVEMENT AWARD